talib122/Ecommerce-app-in-React-using-Tailwind-CSS/README.md

 I used the localstorage for email & password, and this app is completeltely responsive for mobile and desktop

-Check the Demo by clicking the link below
+Check the Demo video below

 https://github.com/user-attachments/assets/4442234e-f928-4690-9684-8fdb1dedf099